scarpent/ledgerbil/README.md

 ## --sort

+Sort files by transaction date.
 Ledgerbil understands a transaction as something that starts with a date in the first position, like so:

 ```
 2013/05/11 abc store